 OUR QUARTERLY OPERATING RESULTS FLUCTUATE AS A RESULT OF MANY FACTORS.
 Our quarterly operating results have fluctuated and are likely to continue to fluctuate due to a number of factors, many of which are not within our control.
+Because of the factors listed below and other risks discussed in this report, our future operating results could be below the expectations of securities analysts and/or investors.
+If that happens, the trading price of our common stock could be adversely affected.

 Factors that could affect our revenues include the following:

-- our significant investment in research and development for our subsidiaries and divisions; - our ability to develop, introduce, market and gain market acceptance of new products applications and product enhancements in a timely manner; - . the size and timing of significant customer orders; - . the introduction of new products by competitors; - . the availability of components used in the manufacture of our products; - our ability to control costs; - changes in our pricing policies and the pricing policies by our suppliers and competitors, as well as increased price competition in general; - the long lead times associated with government contracts or required by vehicle manufacturers; - our success in expanding and implementing our sales and marketing programs; - . technological changes in our target markets; - . our relatively small level of backlog at any given time;
+- our significant investment in research and development for our subsidiaries and divisions; - our ability to develop, introduce, market and gain market acceptance of new products applications and product enhancements in a timely manner; - the introduction of new products by competitors and technological change in our target markers; - . the availability of components used in the manufacture of our products;

+- . our ability to control costs; - changes in our pricing policies and the pricing policies by our suppliers and competitors, as well as increased price competition in general; - the long lead times associated with government contracts or required by vehicle manufacturers; - . our success in expanding and implementing our sales and marketing programs; - . our relatively small level of backlog at any given time; - . the mix of sales among our business units; and - . the Asian economic crisis and instability.